PrefectHQ/prefect/docs/concepts/automations.md

 Triggers specify the conditions under which your action should be performed.
 The Prefect UI includes templates for many common conditions, such as:

 - Flow run state change
   - Note - Flow Run Tags currently are only evaluated with `OR` criteria
 - Work pool status
 - Work queue status
 - Deployment status
 - Metric thresholds, such as average duration, lateness, or completion percentage
-- Incident declarations (available on Pro and Enterprise plans)
+- Incident declarations (available on Pro and Custom plans)
 - Custom event triggers

 !!! note "Automations API"